| Where the Stars Will Give Way to the Morning

 And now you smile and seek to lay your burden down

-And I'm standing here and I don't know what to say
+And I'm standing here and I don't know what to say It’s all behind me, it's all getting in my way

 It's cost the world and I don't know how to pay